 Testing for club convergence

-Without the necessity to have co-integration in time series, the log t-test developed by Phillips & Sul (2007) can investigate the existence of multiple convergence clubs (Bartkowska & Riedl, 2012).
-In other words, although the evidence of co-integrated in time series is lacking, it does not automatically disprove convergence.
-With this advantage, many researchers have applied the method in various convergence analyses on different focuses, including income, productivity, financial development, and other social-economic indicators.
+Without the necessity of co-integration in time series, the log t-test developed by Phillips & Sul (2007) can investigate the existence of multiple convergence clubs (Bartkowska & Riedl, 2012).
+In other words, although evidence of co-integration in time series is lacking, it does not automatically disprove convergence.
+With this advantage, many researchers have applied this method in various convergence analyses on different focuses, including income, productivity, financial development, and other socioeconomic indicators.

-To identify the presence of club convergence on regional wage, in this study, we apply the modern test of club convergence by Phillips and Sul (2007).
-According to the model, we consider a panel-data variable, for instance, yit is expressed as:
+To identify the presence of club convergence on regional wage: this study applies Phillips and Sul’s (2007) modern test of club convergence.
+According to the model, we consider a panel data variable, for instance, yit is expressed as: